SpaceX Mars colonization program: Launch system

-In 2014 SpaceX began building a facility called Starbase, and later a factory called Starfactory, on the previously populated and wildlife preservation area at Boca Chica (Texas) peninsula in the Rio Grande delta at the Gulf of Mexico, to build and launch a fully reusable super heavy-lift launch vehicle named Starship.
-The vehicle's reusability would greatly reduce launch costs, enabling rapid maintenance between flights.
-It was intended that when Starship became operational, it would travel to Mars carrying human colonists.
+In 2014, SpaceX began building a facility called Starbase, and later a factory called Starfactory, on a previously populated location adjacent to the wildlife preservation area at Boca Chica (Texas) peninsula in the Rio Grande delta at the Gulf of Mexico, to build and launch a fully reusable super heavy-lift launch vehicle named Starship.
+The vehicle's reusability would greatly reduce launch costs and enable rapid maintenance between flights.
+It was intended that when Starship became operational it would travel to Mars carrying human colonists.
 Musk has stated that a Starship orbital launch could eventually cost $2 million, after starting at $10 million within 2–3 years and dropping with time.
-Starfactory would eventually build Starships at the rate of one per day.
+It was intended that Starfactory would eventually build Starships at the rate of one per day.

-The rocket consists of a Super Heavy first stage booster and a Starship second stage spacecraft, powered by Raptor and Raptor Vacuum engines.
+The rocket consists of a Super Heavy first-stage booster and a Starship second-stage spacecraft, powered by Raptor and Raptor Vacuum engines.
 Both stages are made from stainless steel.
-Methane was chosen as fuel for the Raptor engines because it is relatively inexpensive, produces a low amount of soot as compared to other hydrocarbons, and could be created on Mars from carbon dioxide from the atmosphere and hydrogen via the Sabatier reaction.
-The engine family uses a new metal alloy for the main combustion chamber, enabling it to contain 300 bar of pressure, the most of all current engines.
-In the future, it could be mass-produced and cost about $230,000 per engine, or $100 per kilonewton of thrust.
+Methane was chosen as fuel for the Raptor engines because it was relatively inexpensive, produces low amounts of soot compared to other hydrocarbons, and could be created on Mars from carbon dioxide from the atmosphere and hydrogen using the Sabatier reaction.
+The engine family used a new metal alloy for the main combustion chamber, enabling it to contain 300 bar of pressure, the most of all current engines.
+In the future it could be mass-produced and cost about $230,000 per engine, or $100 per kilonewton of thrust.